Anger Management Techniques

 Now we revisit the same characters after they have started to apply some of the suggestions in this blog:

-Abigail: Since the incident at the supermarket I’ve been practicing Mindfulness and keeping an angry diary.
-I’m now able to recognise what I am feeling sooner so I’m able to make a more conscious choice on how I react to it.
-If the situation at the supermarket happened again I’d be able to realise what happened was just an accident.
+Abigail: Since the incident at the supermarket, I’ve been practising Mindfulness and keeping an angry diary.
+I’m now able to recognise what I am feeling sooner, so I’m able to make a more conscious choice on how I react to it.
+If the situation at the supermarket happened again, I’d be able to realise what happened was just an accident.
 I would be able to accept the other person's apology instead of reacting so strongly.

 Claire: Since that morning in the office with my colleague, I’ve been working on how I respond to others when I feel stressed and angry.
-I’ve been practicing the breathing exercises and I find them helpful for calming me down.
-If I were to repeat that morning I believe I’d be able to take a few calming breaths before entering the office.
+I’ve been practising the breathing exercises, and I find them helpful for calming me down.
+If I were to repeat that morning, I believe I’d be able to take a few calming breaths before entering the office.
 Instead of snapping at my colleague, I’d be more assertive by letting them know that now was not the best time and suggesting they return in an hour.

-It can take time to fully understand aspects of yourself such as anger.
+It can take time to gain a deep understanding of aspects of yourself, such as anger.
 It’s often an emotion many of us don’t want to acknowledge in ourselves.
 It can also take time to change patterns of behaviour that we’ve learned from a young age.